 Fixed term savings products can offer higher rates of interest than accounts that give you instant access to your money, but you'll be putting your money away for a set period of time - usually something between 3 months and 5 years.

 If you think you'll need to dip into your savings from time to time, you may want to consider an Instant access savings account that allows you to withdraw money without a penalty or loss of interest.

 Some of these accounts offer bonus interest if you don't make a withdrawal.
-You'll need to check the rules on Notice Periods and how many withdrawals you can make in a year.

 Because of their tax advantages, ISAs are subject to annual subscription limits.
 The overall ISA subscription limit for the current tax year is £20,000.
 ISA holders will be able to put the full allowance into a cash ISA, a stocks and shares ISA, an innovative finance ISA*, a lifetime ISA* or any combination of these.

 Transfers are able to be made from a stocks and shares ISA into a cash ISA and from a cash ISA into a stocks and shares ISA.

 *Please note HSBC do not currently offer an innovative finance ISA or a lifetime ISA.

 The value of investments (and any income received from them) can fall as well as rise and you may not get back what you invested.
 For some investments this can also happen as a result of exchange rate fluctuations as shares and funds may have an exposure to overseas markets.